Investigating: Site running slower

 Click a question to reveal the answer

-Do I need to pay to enter online competitions?
+Do I need to pay to enter a prize draw?

 Not always.
 Many platforms offer free competitions.
 Paid competitions must also include a free entry route (usually by post) under UK rules.